AjSat/spatial_V2/README.md

 ## Instruction

+- Install [CasADi](https://web.casadi.org/get/) and add follow the instructions on the page to add it to the MATLAB path.

-Please clone or download the repository and add the folder spatial_V2 and its subfolders to the matlab path to use the dynamics algorithms.
+- Please clone or download the repository and add the folder spatial_V2 and its subfolders to the matlab path to use the dynamics algorithms.